jasonkuhrt/alge/README.md

   .done()
 ```

-### Data Matchers
+### Value Matchers

-Data Matchers allow you to specify that the branch only matches when the actually data of the variant also matches your criteria.
+Value Matchers allow you to specify that the branch only matches when the actually data of the variant also matches your criteria.

 Since these kinds of matchers are dynamic you cannot use `.done` with them but instead must use `.else` to specify a fallback value in case they do not match.